 From the moment you are arrested, the prosecution is already starting to build its case against you.
 They have a strong advantage.
 The only way to protect yourself is to hire a skilled criminal lawyer who knows how the criminal justice system works.
 Call a criminal lawyer and don’t answer any questions without your attorney being present.
 Your Colorado criminal defense lawyer knows that specific intent is very important in a theft case and will work to safeguard your rights.

 If you live in Denver, Littleton, Castle Rock or the surrounding area, the attorneys at Robinson & Henry will provide you with expert criminal legal advice and representation.
 Make our offices your first phone call if you or a family member is charged with theft in Colorado.
-Call 303-688-0944 for a free consultation with our criminal theft lawyers.
+Call 303-688-0944 for an assessment with our criminal theft lawyers.